How to Bleed Magura Disc Brakes

 Step 14

-Remove the caliper syringe and bleed adaptor by first loosening with the 8mm open ended wrench.
+Remove the calliper syringe and bleed adaptor by first loosening with the 8mm open ended wrench.
 Use your paper towel to catch any drips.

-The caliper bleed port should be filled to the top with mineral oil.
-If not, drop a small amount of oil from the caliper syringe until over flowing.
+The calliper bleed port should be filled to the top with mineral oil.
+If not, drop a small amount of oil from the calliper syringe until over flowing.

-Refit the caliper bleed port screw with the 3mm Allen wrench and torque to 2.5Nm.
+Refit the calliper bleed port screw with the 3mm Allen wrench and torque to 2.5Nm.
 Wipe away any excess mineral oil.

 Step 15